-TIS graduates are very well thought of among Portland-area private & public middle schools.
-Knowing that families and students choose middle schools for a variety of reasons, we communicate regularly with middle schools to help them understand our students' needs specifically for advanced language options.
+ISP graduates are very well thought of among Portland-area private & public middle schools.
+Knowing that families and students choose middle schools for a variety of reasons, we communicate regularly with middle schools to help them understand our students’ needs specifically for advanced language options.

 Today there are both private and public middle schools that offer advanced language classes and social studies taught in our target languages.
-Although there are no full language immersion middle schools in the Portland area, the existing programs will enable The International School graduates to keep up and grow their language skills and/or to learn a third language.
+Although there are no full language immersion middle schools in the Portland area, the existing programs will enable International School of Portland graduates to keep up and grow their language skills and/or to learn a third language.